 Let’s start with your staff.
-When looking at lane one drive-thru, draws and windows are the primary concern.
-If you’re a bank, pharmacy or dispensary, glass needs to provide some level of bullet resistance and draws need to be built in such a way as to prevent someone from sticking a weapon through the draw and threatening workers inside.
+When looking at lane one drive-thru, drawers and windows are the primary concern.
+If you’re a bank, pharmacy or dispensary, glass needs to provide some level of bullet-resistance and drawers need to be built in such a way as to prevent someone from sticking a weapon through the drawer and threatening workers inside.

 From a customer perspective, lighting and security equipment are important.
-Also ensuring draws or any equipment that may, at times, cross into areas where vehicles pull through are clearly visible so drivers don’t side-swap them (trust us, it happens more than you’d think).
+Also ensuring drawers or any equipment that may, at times, cross into areas where vehicles pull through are clearly visible, so drivers don’t side-swipe them (trust us, it happens more than you’d think).

 When it comes to items moving in and out of the building, you’re really looking at protecting those items from the elements.
 Condensation or water getting into pneumatic tubes or conveyors can damage paperwork or product, not to mention the equipment itself.

 The net impact of these concepts of security are that they speak to the experience directly, both internally and externally.
 People don’t want to work somewhere they don’t feel safe, and people don’t want to drive-thru a location where they feel unsafe or their products are at risk.
 It’s all about employee retention and customer retention.